Sign up to our mailing list to discover the future of beauty and wellness.

 Originally developed as a medical laser in a research unit in Leipzig, the LYMA Laser’s original purpose was to heal injuries that had occurred deep inside the body without having to resort to invasive surgery.
 During the medical laser’s clinical trial period, it emerged that when the laser passed through the skin in order to reach the damaged tissue, the skin began to visibly transform.
 In the course of these initial trials researchers noticed that the laser - which registers around the 560 milliwatt power mark, compared with the 15 milliwatts typical of generic beauty lasers - had a profound ability to tackle pigmentation, acne and scarring, as well as to smooth wrinkles and reduce visible signs of ageing, diminish redness and cure inflammatory conditions such as rosacea.

-Facialist to the stars, Nichola Joss, possesses a little black book that includes the likes of Scarlett Johansson and Gwyneth Paltrow and she regularly recommends The LYMA System to her A-list clientele.
+Facialist to the stars, Nichola Joss, possesses a little black book that includes the likes of Scarlett Johansson and Gwyneth Paltrow and she regularly recommends the LYMA three-part system to her A-list clientele.
 Nichola is one of the world’s leading facialists and worked with LYMA to develop the cutting-edge laser system.
 Nichola explains that 15 minutes of use per day will do more than merely improve your skin’s appearance; it will transform your skin so completely as to result in it being totally renewed.

 Cosmetic surgeon Dr Graeme Glass says: “The LYMA Laser is one of the most exciting and innovative products to have been developed for the purpose of skin rejuvenation: The LYMA Laser captures the efficacy of a laser-based light therapy previously only available in the clinic setting and safely delivers it into the hands of the consumer for use at home”.